 Your contribution to the campaign will play an important part in building a physician membership that more accurately reflects the demographics of the patients we serve — protecting more patients’ sight and empowering more lives as we reach more patients in a broader spectrum of cultural groups and languages.
 Donate Today

-In 2020, we welcomed 50 students — twice as many as 2019 — with the move to an online format.
-In 2021, the program’s fourth year, we doubled that, accepting 101 students.
-91 of them came to AAO 2021 in New Orleans for Student Engagement Weekend, where they met with mentors, learned about our profession, tried some Skills Transfer labs and explored the expo.
+In 2022, the program’s fifth year, we welcomed 62 students.
+61 students from the Class of 2022 came to AAO 2022 in Chicago for Student Engagement Weekend, where they met with mentors, learned about our profession, tried some Skills Transfer labs and explored the expo.

 Learn More About the Minority Ophthalmology Mentoring Program